 We do not ship firearms outside of the United States.

 Tax is an unavoidable requirement for retailers.
 While we are required to collect and remit sales tax for jurisdictions in which we've established a nexus, many tax authorities insist that this does not relieve you of a use tax burden.
 SRI will make reasonable efforts to notify you of any tax due but cannot guarantee that our tax advice is correct.
 State and local tax laws are constantly changing and it is not practical for us to become tax experts for every jurisdiction in America.
 Please review your local tax rules to know if you are required to remit use or sales tax.

 SRI ONLY REPORTS SALES TAX TO JURISDICTIONS THAT REQUIRE REPORTS FROM US.
 WE DO NOT VOLUNTEER CUSTOMER INFORMATION.

 WE ONLY MAKE REQUIRED REPORTS, AND ONLY TO THE EXTENT THE LAW REQUIRES.

 South Dakota law requires the following statement from SRI:

-Even though SRI is not required to and does not collect South Dakota sales and use tax, the purchase is subject to South Dakota use tax unless specifically exempt, the purchase is not exempt because it’s purchased on the internet, by catalog or by other remote means, the state requires the purchaser to report any non-taxed purchase and to pay use tax on the purchase, and the tax may be reported and paid on the South Dakota use tax form, which is available on the South Dakota Department of Revenue and Regulation website.
+Even though SRI is not required to, and does not, collect South Dakota sales and use tax, the purchase is subject to South Dakota use tax unless specifically exempt.
+The purchase is not exempt because it’s purchased on the internet, by catalog or by other remote means and the state requires the purchaser to report any non-taxed purchase and to pay use tax on the purchase, and the tax may be reported and paid on the South Dakota use tax form, which is available on the South Dakota Department of Revenue and Regulation website.